 The most reassuring part of learning how widely parenting practices differ throughout the world is the way it’s always a reminder that there are endless different ways to be a good parent.
 It’s not that it doesn’t matter if Baby starts snacking on discarded cigarette butts in the park the moment your back is turned, if only because you never want to ask, “do you kiss your mother with that mouth?” and mean it so literally.
-What it proves, though, is that whether you’re a die-hard attachment-parent, a proud free-range parent, somewhere in-between, or anywhere off the map entirely, the way you choose to parent will be right because it’s the right way for you, the right way for Baby, and right for the cultural context you’re raising him in.
+What it proves, though, is that whether you’re a die-hard attachment-parent, a proud free-range parent, somewhere in-between, or anywhere off the map entirely, the way you choose to parent will be right because it’s the right way for you, the right way for Baby, and right for the cultural context you’re raising them in.
 Parenting practices from other cultures can sound strange and even wrong when they’re taken out of context, but generally, the babies who grow up in them will believe they’re the right way to raise children strongly enough that they’ll raise their own children the same way.

 Napping in the wild